mozhaa/hnpx-sdk/docs/HNPX.md

 - Complete documentation (full prose ready for rendering)
 - Tool-friendly processing with unique identifiers
 - Consistent hierarchy for any narrative style

-All narrative content exists as plain text within `<paragraph>` elements.
-Rendering to final formatted prose is outside this specification's scope.